Self-Publishing Info - Kris Waldherr Art and Words: the official site of bestselling author Kris Waldherr

 I published Unnatural Creatures in four formats: Kickstarter limited edition, library hardcover, audiobook, and trade paperback.

-Ever since Unnatural Creatures: A Novel of the Frankenstein Women came out, people have been understandably curious about my experience self-publishing it—especially since my previous books were traditionally published by Big Five and not-so-big publishers.
+Ever since Unnatural Creatures: A Novel of the Frankenstein Women came out in October 2022, people have been understandably curious about my self-publishing experiences, especially since my previous books were traditionally published by Big Five and not-so-big publishers.
 Toward that end, I’ve set up this page to share resources that were helpful to me.

-Please bear in mind that this is only one author’s experience for one particular book.
+Please bear in mind that this is only one author’s experience.
 With those caveats, let’s dive in!

 First, Some Online Resources